Building Website Authority From the Ground Up

-In this, the third article in our four-part series defining and comparing digital marketing and SEO, we aim to address the burning question small business owners may ask, "how much do content creation and search engine optimization actually influence traffic to my website?"
+In this, the third article in our three-part series defining and comparing digital marketing and SEO, we aim to address the burning question small business owners may ask, "how much do content creation and search engine optimization actually influence traffic to my website?"
 Because our writers create much of the content for some of our business clients, what they're really asking is, "how is what you are doing over there helping me over here?"

 We love this kind of question at SilverServers because it reveals the deep level of thought and consideration business owners put into their online marketing efforts, particularly as they relate to their Return on Investment.

 Authority Building Takes Time - But Expert & Trustworthy Content is Rewarded

 When one client recently asked us this question, we were able to report with confidence that a single high-quality blog post, featuring strong SEO elements, quickly earned a third-place rank in a geographical area in which his business had no ranking before the blog.
 This post even bumped our client ahead of a direct competitor who had been ranking well on this topic, in that location!

 The blog post itself – not the site yet - achieved this leap within a month, which indicates that Google assigned high authority based on the combined topic and location.
 Bing also ranked this blog well, which is supposed to be nearly impossible with a blog post alone.
 According to Moz, between 3 and 5 months is the norm for new content to perform in organic searches.